 - It must be a brand-new invention.

 - Industrial applications are required for the invention.

 You can submit a provisional application if you are still in the early stages of your invention’s research and development.
 It has the following advantages:

 - The whole specification must be filed within 12 months.

 - You secure the filing date by filing a provisional application, which is highly significant in the patent field.
 You have 12 months to complete the specification; at the end of that time, your patent application will be removed.

-- You can file the whole specification with the patent application whenever you have finished the needed paperwork and your research work has progressed to the point where you can have prototypes and experimental findings to prove your innovative step.
+- You can fill the whole specification with the patent application whenever you have finished the needed paperwork and your research work has progressed to the point where you can have prototypes and experimental findings to prove your innovative step.

 - If you are at the stage when you have comprehensive knowledge of your invention, you can skip the preliminary specification and proceed right to the full specification.

-Step 6: The Application is Published.
+Step 6: The application is published

 The application is published 18 months after the first filing when the complete specification is filed with the patent application.